vfiset/tfz53/README.md

 # Disclaimer

-This is an adaptation of [tfz53](https://github.com/carlpett/tfz53) to manage Cloud DNS zones instead of Route 53.
+This is a quick and dirty adaptation of [tfz53](https://github.com/carlpett/tfz53) to manage Cloud DNS zones instead of Route 53.
 Tests were not adapted and are completely broken.

+The `legacy-syntax` switch has also been completly ignored untested in this version.

 # bind_zone_to_tf_gcp
 A conversion utility for creating [Terraform](https://terraform.io) resource definitions for Google Cloud DNS from BIND zonefiles.